6th April 2018

 Our wedding, a Japanese-style wedding (Shinzen-shiki) starts 10:30 AM and finishes 11:15 AM.
 (About 45 mins).

-We will also organise a 2 or 3 hours ALL YOU CAN EAT & DRINK PARTY from early evening around Kyoto city center area.
-Admission might be only $30 to $40 per person.
+As a typical Japanese reception only goes for 3 hours we are considering planning a 2 to 3 hours ALL YOU CAN EAT & DRINK PARTY from early evening in town (maybe around Kawaramachi, shijyou or Kiyamachi area).
+The cost for this will be approximatly $50 per person.
 Please let us know if you also would like to join the party.

 Proceed to kami(God) in solemn feeling